 What is PCO and PCOS?

-It’s also important to note that the fluid filled structures in the ovaries associated with PCO are not technically cysts.
-Ovaries contain follicles, which are where the ova develop, and they are naturally filled with fluid.
+It is important to note that the fluid filled structures in the ovaries associated with PCO are not technically cysts.
+Ovaries contain follicles where the ova/eggs develop and they are naturally filled with fluid.
 Normally only two to five follicles develop at the one time and they are scattered throughout the ovary.

-PCO is diagnosed if the follicles behave abnormally.
-Abnormal behaviour is characterised by a greater number of follicles developing at the same time, usually more than twelve, and arranged into a circle.
-Polycystic ovaries are also larger and have a slightly different appearance.
+PCO is characterised by a greater number of follicles developing at the same time, usually more than twelve arranged into a circle – “pearl-necklace appearance”.
+Polycystic ovaries are larger and have a slightly different appearance to normal ovaries.

 Polycystic ovary syndrome is a combination of PCO and a series of symptoms, typically: